Skip to main content

 Webflow User Accounts can still fit a narrow scope: basic gated access, simple login, and light operations.
 The risk starts when you treat that setup as long-term membership infrastructure while your model needs deeper automation or multi-tool workflows.

 Before you plan long-term around it, use this status checkpoint: one 2026 comparison source says Webflow native Logic and User Accounts are deprecated, but that alone is not official platform confirmation.
-Product status note: Add current platform status after verification.
+Current platform status must be verified from official Webflow records before you treat this as long-term infrastructure.

 Also verify your policy trail.
 Webflow account signup includes acceptance of Webflow's Privacy Policy and Terms of Service, but you still need clear acceptance of your own billing, cancellation, and community terms where members purchase.